 I arrived a little earlier than Joe, so I walked into the Great Cedar casino.
 Foxwoods is following similar protocols as all other New England Casinos.
 Less plexiglass around slots, but table games all separated players.
 More on that later.
 Our Foxwoods Trip Report Of Joe and Bin’s Excellent Adventure had just begun.

 We were to meet in Rainmaker Casino to play some Pai Gow Poker.
-We were greeted by the entire area blocked off.
+Unfortunately, we were greeted by the entire area blocked off.
 Later, we found out that the Rainmaker casino opens at noon.
 Also, only slots are available, not table games.
 So the Asian Gaming area is closed now and in the foreseeable future.
-Joe and I decided to take a walk for slots to start this Excellent Adventure.
+So Joe and I decided to take a walk for slots to start this Excellent Adventure.

 Next Stop, Hampton High Limit Area